 Humidifies and Filters

-If you choose a furnace as your heating system, you won’t fail to notice how dry and uncomfortable your skin gets when you stay indoors for long.
-That’s because forced air systems cause your indoor humidity to drop, leading to dry air.
-By installing a humidifier, you can solve that challenge.
-Installing filters can also help prevent allergens from following the hot air into your home.
+If you choose a furnace as your heating system, you won’t fail to notice how dry and uncomfortable your skin gets when you stay indoors for a long time.
+That’s because forced-air systems reduce indoor humidity, leading to dry air.
+Installing a humidifier can solve that challenge.
+Installing filters can also help prevent allergens from entering your home with the hot air.

 What’s the Most Eco-Friendly Home Heating System?

 Geothermal heat pumps are the most eco-friendly home heating system available today.
 They draw their heat from the earth rather than from fossil fuels and release zero emissions into the atmosphere.
-The cost of installation is, however the major deterrent.
+The cost of installation, however, is the major deterrent.

-Air-source heat pumps are also highly energy efficient and eco-friendly as they do not generate heat but only transfer it.
-Other heating systems that burn fuels to generate heat, such as gas furnaces, are not as eco-friendly because they release emissions, contributing to climate change.
+Air-source heat pumps are also highly energy efficient and eco-friendly, as they do not generate heat but only transfer it.
+Other heating systems that burn fuels to generate heat, such as gas furnaces, are less eco-friendly because they emit pollutants that contribute to climate change.

 The Bottom Line